 - 1. The regulatory authority shall be separate from, and not accountable to, any supplier of public telecommunications networks or services. - 2.
-The decisions of and the procedures used by regulatory authorities shall be impartial with respect to all market participants.
-To that end, a Party that retains ownership or control of providers of telecommunications networks or services shall ensure that regulatory actions, decisions or measures taken by the regulatory authority with respect to such providers do not discriminate against and, as a result, materially disadvantage any of their competitors.
+The decisions of and the procedures used by regulators shall be impartial with respect to all market participants.
+To that end, a Party that retains ownership or control of providers of telecommunications networks or services shall ensure that regulatory actions, decisions or measures taken by the regulatory authority with respect to such providers do not discriminate against and, as a result, materially disadvantage any of their competitors. - 3.
+The regulatory authority shall be sufficiently empowered to regulate the sector, and have adequate financial and human resources to carry out the tasks assigned to it. - 4.
+The tasks to be undertaken by a regulatory authority shall be made public in an easily accessible and clear form, in particular when those tasks are assigned to more than one body.